 Vivek Jayaram - Intellectual property expert with years of experience handling complex IP and general business disputes for U.S. companies in state and federal courts and for several foreign businesses.

-Michael Olsen - Senior Vice President for Business Development at IndieBlu Music.
+Michael Olsen - former Senior Vice President for Business Development at IndieBlu Music.